“Hey, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Answer: Normally there are three ways to measure the progress 1)-Man-hours, 2)-Cost & 3)-Quantity

-My preferred method is through Man-hours as It is more logical but I have to comply as per contractual obligations as most of the companies prefer through Cost.
+My preferred method is through Man-hours as It is more logical but I have to comply as per contractual obligations as many clients also prefer through Cost.

 By the way, sometimes we have to use all three methods on a single project to get more intensive project updated status.

 Question-11: Have you heard about the Kick of Meeting?